fsmosca/musketeer-chess/README.md

 ## A. Introduction
 Musketeer chess is a chess variant invented by Zied Haddad.
 It is basically a chess but with added new piece types such as Leopard, Cannon, Unicorn, Dragon, Chancellor, Archbishop, Elephant, Hawk, Fortress and Spider.

 It is played on 10x8 board or 10 rows by 8 columns.
+But most of the game happens on 8x8 board as in chess.

 ##### Image 1: Initial board layout